Should you ever be in the situation where you have a flat tyre, Sixt has provided a breakdown below of how to change a car tyre.

 2. Use the black lead to connect the negative terminal of the good battery to a suitable earthing position on the engine or chassis of the other vehicle.
 The earthing point should be away from the battery and fuel system.

-3. Once both leads are connected you need to wait three minutes for the voltages to equalise before stating the engines.
+3. Once both leads are connected you need to wait three minutes for the voltages to equalise before starting the engines.

 5. Don’t remove the jump leads whilst the engines are still running as this can cause damage to the electronics of the cars.